webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 ### Primary Objectives

 **Establish a Common Framework**
-Create a unified approach to using GitHub that all consortium partners can follow, regardless of their individual organizational practices.
+Create a unified approach to using GitHub that all consortium partners can follow.
 This common framework reduces friction in cross-organizational collaboration and ensures that all partners understand the expected workflows and procedures.

 **Support Collaborative Technical Work**
 Enable seamless collaboration between partners on technical deliverables.
 GitHub's collaborative features—including pull requests, code reviews, and issue tracking—are leveraged to facilitate meaningful technical discussions and joint development efforts.